LukeShortCloud/rootpages/src/ansible.rst

 Roles can define dependencies to other roles hosted remotely.
 By default, the Ansible Galaxy repository is used to pull roles from.
-Ansible Galaxy in itself uses GitHub.com as it's backend.
+Ansible Galaxy in itself uses GitHub.com as it's back-end.
 Dependencies can be defined in ``requirements.yml`` or inside the role at ``meta/main.yml``.